BioOmics/iSeq/INSTALL.md

 > # Including the 'srapath'. you can install SRA Toolkit and then change the path below to your own.
 > ln -sf ~/YourPathway/sratoolkit/bin/srapath $(which srapath)

-## Here is a tutorial on how to install dependencies from source
+## How to install dependencies from source on Linux/macOS

 ### 1. pigz